 “99.9% he sells dreams but never publishes audited financial results.
 In addition, I do asset price discovery as a job and can tell you that his day trading courses won’t work.
 Also, he runs a pyramid scheme.” – Source

 “One word.
 RUN!
 Greg Secker Learn to Trade and his cronies such as Gurdas Singh Sidhu are just scammers.
 Never made a penny trading in their lives.
-Very poor training/educational experience; basically just want you to subscribe to their expensive software and use their brokerage firm Capital UK where they make commissions on every single trade you make.” – Source
+Very poor training/educational experience; basically just want you to subscribe to their expensive software and use their forex brokerage firm Capital UK where they make commissions on every single trade you make.” – Source

 Finally, you should read this post if you’re seriously considering Learn to Trade.